Insektors: Yuks

-A huge laser cannon that is only seen in "The Weather ForeKast" and "No Presents for Khristmas", which was designed to cause drought, but when tested during rain, it created snow instead of drought.
+A huge laser cannon that is only seen in "The Weather ForeKast" and "No Presents for Khristmas", which was designed to cause drought, but once Teknocratus/Synapse made readjustment on it during rain, it created snow instead of drought.
 Annoyed, Krabo/Draffsack ended up ripping it apart, even after it created hot snow.
-A similar Cloud Clearer was seen in "Katiklysme/Comet" which is a fusion of Yuk/Krud and Joyce/Verigreen technology.
+A similar Sky Breaker/Cloud Clearer was seen in "Katiklysme/Comet" which is a fusion of Yuk/Krud and Joyce/Verigreen technology.
 This machine almost destroyed The Flower City.